Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: Introduction

 Parallel Application of Slitless Spectroscopy for the Analysis of Galaxy Evolution \citep[PASSAGE;][]{Malkan:2025aa} was the first pure-parallel program approved for NIRISS/WFSS, with more programs approved in the subsequent observing cycles (e.g., PID 3383 with NIRISS/WFSS in Cycle 2, PIDs 5398, 6434 with NIRCam/WFSS in Cycle 3).
-PASSAGE yielded spatially resolved spectra and imaging of galaxies in each of its $\ang{;2.2;}\times\ang{;2.2;}$ field of view at a pixel scale of $\ang{;;0.066}$/pixel.
-As such, several extragalactic studies with a large sample are enabled by PASSAGE, including Lyman-$\alpha$ emitters \citep{Runnholm:2025aa}, extending the mass-metallicity relation to low masses (Nedkova et al., in prep), dust-extinction (Colbert et al., in prep) and spatially resolved properties of clumps (Hasan et al., in prep).
+PASSAGE yielded spatially resolved spectra and imaging of galaxies in each of its $\ang{;2.2;}\times\ang{;2.2;}$ fields of view, at a pixel scale of $\ang{;;0.066}$/pixel.
+As such, several extragalactic studies with a large sample are enabled by PASSAGE, including discovering Lyman-$\alpha$ emitters \citep{Runnholm:2025aa} at very high redshifts, extending the mass-metallicity relation to low galaxy masses (Nedkova et al., in prep), dust-extinction (Colbert et al., in prep) and spatially resolved properties of clumps (Hasan et al., in prep).

-The goal of this work is to demonstrate the utility of NIRISS/WFSS data in studying spatially resolved chemical evolution of individual galaxies at $z\sim2-3$, particularly at the low-mass end (8.0 $<$ \logM $<$ 9.5).
-In particular, we chose only those galaxies -- from PASSAGE and GLASS-JWST ERS -- with the best quality data (see \cref{sec:sample}), and employ state-of-the-art data reduction and modeling techniques to study spatially resolved metallicities.
-Our objective is to demonstrate the best scientific value achievable with currently available models and NIRISS/WFSS data, as well as highlight its limitations, in terms of understanding galaxy evolution through the metallicity and star-formation maps.
+The goal of this work is to demonstrate the utility of NIRISS/WFSS data in studying spatially resolved abundances of individual galaxies at $z\sim2-3$, particularly at the low-mass end (8.0 $<$ \logM $<$ 9.5).
+In particular, we chose only those galaxies -- from PASSAGE and GLASS-JWST ERS -- with the best quality data (see \cref{sec:sample}).
+We employ state-of-the-art data reduction and modeling techniques to study spatially resolved metallicities.
+Our objective is to demonstrate the best scientific value achievable with currently available models and NIRISS/WFSS data, as well as to uncover its limitations, in terms of understanding galaxy evolution through the metallicity and star-formation maps.